 The LGIM Division has set out its ambition to grow profits in line with the dividend policy of the Group, absent market shocks.
-LGIMI will play its role as a component of the LGIM Division, in growing assets under management across a broad range of product lines, aiming to create a better future through responsible investing.
+As a key component of the LGIM Division, LGIML aims to support the LGIM Division in growing assets under management across a broad range of product lines, and will continue to diversify by client, channel and geography, aiming to create a better future through responsible investing.